talentedmrjones/wellformed/README.md

 ## Advanced Usage

-Wellformed also supports filters and dot notation for inputs using array notation.
+Wellformed supports dot notation for inputs using array notation.

 Let's take a payment form for example: